XuhuiZhou/CDA/README.md

     --rep_name=../HAMN/data/cite_ai2/test_ai2_ab.npy \
     --mlm
 ```
 The file takes in ``.txt``, which is the sentences of documents as input and produce sentence embeddings ``.npy`` for each sentence.
 During the data reading phase, those sentence embeddings are re-organized into documents with sentence embeddings with the ``.index`` file.
-You can use the files in ``frozen bert`` for this step.
+You can use the files in our datasets for this step.

 #### Running experiments on your own corpora
 If you want to run experiments on your own corpora, then you need to produce the aforementioned files.
 One example could be found at ```produce_txt.py```, where the input is a ``.csv`` file and the output is a ``.txt`` and ``.index`` file.